cloudmesh-community/book/chapters/in/ai-rest.md

 In this section we demonstrate the implementation of Naive Bayes algorithm on text documents in a RESTful service to classify a review as positive or negative.

-Example setup: We will consider data split into training dataset and test datset.
+Example setup: We will consider data split into two datasets - training dataset and test datset.
 Following are details of the datasets:

 Training data: We will utilize a pre-processed training data with labels attached to each review as *positive* or *negative*.
 The data can be downloaded [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/ProcessedTrain.csv).